sjbrandenberg/ucla_geotech_tools/docs/random_field_README.md

 get_krig_field: generate the random field for kriging nodes
 ```

-## Input Parameters for main function
+## Input Parameters for Main Function
 ```bash
 x: x coordinates (list or array of x coordinates)
 z: z coordinates (list or array of z coordinates)